urani-trade/solana-dev-onboarding-rs/chapters/06_frontend.md

     - The library builds the array of accounts based on that information and handles the logic for including a recent blockhash.

-* To facilitate this process of serialization, we can use [Binary Object Representation Serializer for Hashin (Borsh)](https://borsh.io/) and the library [@coral-xyz/borsh](https://github.com/coral-xyz).
+* To facilitate this serialization process, we can use the [Binary Object Representation Serializer for Hashin (Borsh)](https://borsh.io/) and the library [@coral-xyz/borsh](https://github.com/coral-xyz).
-    - Borsh can be used in security-critical projects as it prioritizes consistency, safety, speed; and comes with a strict specification.
+    - Borsh can be used in security-critical projects as it prioritizes consistency, safety, and speed and has a strict specification.

 <br>